SEI-R-2-22/u1_lesson_flex_grid/README.md

   }
   ```

-  The above would make all `<section>` elements **flex containers** and all direct children become **flex items**.
+  The above would make all `<section>` elements **flex containers** and all direct children would become **flex items**.

-Let's open a separate tab in our browser and briefly review what has become the [de facto guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+Let's open a new tab in our browser and briefly review what has become the [de facto guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 ### Your First Flexbox